 This chapter provides an overview of the international environment surrounding MNCs.
-The chapter is macro-oriented in that it discusses international payments on a country-by-country basis.
-This macro discussion is useful information for an MNC since the MNC can be affected by changes in a country's current account and capital account positions.
+The chapter is macro-oriented in that it discusses international payments and the flow of funds.
+This macro discussion is useful information for an MNC since the MNC can be affected by changes in a country's flow of funds.